Htiango/Chinese-Word-Segmentation/README.md

 ## Process
 The process can be listed as follows:

-+ Generate Corpus
++ Generate Corpus *(About 10 second)*
     + Read from training file, convert to utf-8 and get a list of each convertible line.
 (Ignore the *UnicodeDecodeError*)
     + Use the training data to generate a corpus of all the 1-gram and 2-gram words.
-(Remove spaces)
+(Remove spaces) *(9.5 seconds)*
     +  In order to handle the first 2 and last 2 words, here I use a tricky method: Remain the '\n' in the end and add a '\t' in the beginning of each line.
-+ Get the training features and labels
++ Get the training features and labels  *(About 70 seconds)*
     + Remove all the separate mark (spaces) and get a list of indexes where there should be a separate mark behind.
     + Use the index list to set the label.
     + generate the row (represent index in n_sample) and col (represent the index in corpus).
 In order to speed up feature generating, here I use list to contain the row and col.
     + Use the method introduced above to generate a sparse matrix, get the feature X_train.
 Also get the labels Y_train
     + Save features and their relative labels into files.
 Also save the corpus into a file.
-+ Train a LogicRegression Model
++ Train a LogicRegression Model *(more than 1000 seconds)*
     + Load features and their relative labels from files, use the *LogisticRegression* from *sklearn.linear_model*
     + Save the model into file
-+ Predict on testing set
++ Predict on testing set *(less than 2 seconds)*
     + Load model, corpus from files
     + Read from testing file, convert to utf-8 and get a list of each convertible line.
     + Use the same method as the training stage to generate testing features and the ground-truth labels.
         + KeyError will be raised when test file has some 1-gram and 2-gram not in corpus.
 Most of errors come from 2-gram words and I can handle them by using a 1-gram to replace the 2-gram.
 However, I can't handle the error when 1-gram not in corpus.
 In the program, I just skip the lines where there are some 1-grams not recorded by corpus.
 (Fortunately 1-gram missing is very rare and we are able to handle them manually)
     + Use the model we trained to get the predicted model, compare with the ground-truth and get the accuracy.

+*All the time illustrated above is measured on my  MacBook Pro (Retina, 13-inch, Late 2013), 2.4 GHz Intel Core i5 and 8 GB 1600 MHz DDR3*

 ## Structure
 In 'main/main.py', use 3 functions to finish all the processes listed above:

 + **get_feature**: generate the corpus, training features/labels and save them to files.
-+ **get_model**: train the LR model and save
++ **get_model**: train the LR model and save.
-+ **get_prediction**: get the accuracy and print to the console
++ **get_prediction**: get the accuracy and print to the console.

 The training and testing data files are in the 'data/' directory.
+Both the training and test file is encode in *big5hkscs*.

 The saving files of training features and labels, the corpus, the model are in the 'output/' directory.
+(You should create this directory before you run)

 ## Result
 From the whole 1398 lines in the testing file, there are 3 lines we can't handle.
 Because they have the characters '.' and '洴' not showing up in the training data set.